 Two Zimmerman post cards have views connected with the “Allen Photo Company” of Goldfield, Nevada.

 The company was owned and operated by photographer Arthur Allen.
-He arrived in Goldfield in 1904 and took over the operation of the boom camps first photographer, I. W. Booth.
+He arrived in Goldfield in 1904 and took over the operation of one of the camps pioneer William Irving Booth.

 The image on Zimmerman post card A921B10 titled “House made of 10,000 Beer Bottles, Goldfield, Nev.” was also released by Allen with the title “Made of 10,000 Beer Bottles, Goldfield, Nevada.”

 The house was built by William F. Peck in late summer, early fall of 1903.
 In December of 1903 a story was sent out to newspapers around the country.

 On January 2, 1904 The Times-Democrat in Lima, Ohio published the story with the photograph of the two children in front of the house that appears on the Allen and Zimmerman post cards.

 The photograph taken by pioneer photographer Booth shows Peck’s two children, Wesley three years old and Mary seven years old, standing in front of the building.